cedeber/concise-rust-book/src/ch01-03-ownership-borrowing-slices.md

 # Ownership, Borrowing and Slices

-Ownership is the most unique feature of Rust, and it enables Rust to make memory safety guarantees without needing a garbage collector.
+Ownership is one of the unique feature of Rust, and it enables Rust to make memory safety guarantees without needing a garbage collector.

 > Don’t try to fight against the borrow checker.